minervaclient/minervaclient/README.md

 ### Unreleased
 Features to be added in the future include:
-- (CLI) An interface to store Minerva credentials in a local cache
-- (CLI) Secure storing of Minerva credentials for personal registering features
 - (Library) Documentation to make this a proper API for more reusability and other spin-off projects like a full website, maybe Android/iOS apps.
+- (CLI) An interactive shell feature, so that commands can be run one after the other without repeated Minerva logons.
+- (CLI) Temporary remembering of Minerva credentials to prevent the need for repeated logons for every command call.

+### Patch 1.0.1 - June 22, 2018
+#### New Feature:
+- Updated the installation methods, now any form of installation has the same functionality
+- Implement an on-screen login when running features that require Minerva login

 ### Version 1.0.0 - June 20, 2018
 #### New Features: